 Easter is back!
 Easter Egg hunts, chocolate bunnies, and spicy hot cross buns… the perfect way to escape winter and start your spring and summer seasons.
 Rewatching the old Great British Bake Off, with Mary Berry and Paul Hollywood, I was reminded of just how much I love these easter traditions and it made me brush off my good old “How to Bake” by Paul Hollywood.

 Hot cross buns are sweet, spiced, and made with fruit, bearing a cross on top and traditionally glazed with apricot jam to give them gloss and stickiness.
 Traditionally, hot cross buns are made with cinnamon, sultanas, candied citrus peel, and orange zest while the pale cross on top is believed to symbolize the crucifixion of Christ.
+In recent years, bakers have begun to experiment with flavor profiles, creating variations such as chocolate chip, caramel, and even savory options.
+For those looking to put a unique twist on the classic treat, a cinnaboninspired hot cross buns recipe merges the traditional spices with creamy frosting, resulting in a delightful fusion that appeals to both traditionalists and modern dessert lovers alike.
+Whether enjoyed fresh out of the oven or toasted with butter, these buns continue to hold a special place in culinary traditions around Easter and beyond.

 Basic Hot Cross Bun process: